PatriciaGea/powerfy/README.md

 ## 💳 Payments backend

-Stripe requires the actual charge (`PaymentIntent`) to be created **server-side**, with a secret API key that must never exist inside an Android app — if it did, anyone could decompile the APK and extract it.
-So Powerfy ships with a small, dedicated backend: **[powerfy-backend](https://github.com/PatriciaGea/powerfy-backend)**, a Firebase Cloud Function (**TypeScript**) that creates the Stripe `PaymentIntent` and returns only the temporary `client_secret` the app needs to open Stripe's payment sheet.
+Stripe requires PaymentIntent creation server-side, keeping the secret API key out of the Android app entirely.
+Powerfy uses a dedicated backend for this: powerfy-backend, a Firebase Cloud Function (TypeScript) that creates the PaymentIntent and returns only the temporary client_secret needed to open Stripe's payment sheet.

 Security measures in that backend:
 - **Requires a valid, logged-in Firebase user.** The function checks `request.auth` before doing anything — an unauthenticated request is rejected before it ever reaches Stripe, which also protects against anyone spamming the endpoint to run up API usage.